yihongL1U/yihongl1u.github.io/_pages/teaching.md

 - How Multilingual are Existing Multilingual Benchmark Datasets?
 A Systematic Investigation (with Jiahao Lu)
 - Breaking the Script Barrier: Improving Cross-Lingual Transfer in Multilingual Models (with Orgest Xhelili, published in [EMNLP 2024](https://arxiv.org/pdf/2406.19759))
 - Understanding In-Context Machine Translation for Low-Resource Languages: A Case Study on Manchu (with Renhao Pei, published in [ACL 2025](https://arxiv.org/pdf/2502.11862))
-- Detecting MultiLingual Relation Specific Neurons in LLM (with Runshen Chen, published in [Arxiv 2025](https://arxiv.org/pdf/2502.17355))
+- Detecting MultiLingual Relation Specific Neurons in LLM (with Runsheng Chen, published in [Arxiv 2025](https://arxiv.org/pdf/2502.17355))
 - Prioritized Training on Worth-Learning Samples with Your Pretrained Model (with Qi Feng, published in [ACL SRW 2025](https://arxiv.org/pdf/2507.09758))
 - Language-Specific Concepts in LLMs: Tracing Paths Through Latent Language (with Nicolas Hoffmann)